Joey Skaggs: Political protests

-Following the election of Donald Trump as President in 2016, Joey Skaggs incorporated a series of performances titled "Trumpathons" into his Annual New York City April Fools’ Day Parade.
-The 32nd Annual Parade in 2017 featured a sculpture called “Trump’s Golden Throne,” depicting a life-sized effigy of Trump tweeting while seated in a golden outhouse.
+Following the election of Donald Trump as president in 2016, Skaggs incorporated a series of performances titled "Trumpathons" into his Annual New York City April Fools' Day Parade.
+The 32nd Annual Parade in 2017 featured a sculpture called "Trump’s Golden Throne," depicting a life-sized effigy of Trump tweeting while seated in a golden outhouse.
 Parade participants, many wearing Trump masks, attempted to set a Guinness World Record for the largest gathering of Trump look-alikes.

-In 2018, for the 33rd Annual Parade, Skaggs staged “Trump's Military Parade," inspired by Trump’s expressed interest in a military display.
+In 2018, for the 33rd Annual Parade, Skaggs staged "Trump's Military Parade," inspired by Trump's expressed interest in a military display.
 The performance featured an effigy of Trump riding a tricycle-mounted rocket launcher, accompanied by look-alikes of world leaders, including Kim Jong Un and Vladimir Putin, alongside participants in Trump masks portraying soldiers.

-The 34th Annual Parade in 2019 included an oversized effigy of Trump with a Pinocchio-like nose, wearing a witch’s hat and cape, and accompanied by a mobile Kool-Aid stand.
+The 34th Annual Parade in 2019 included an oversized effigy of Trump with a Pinocchio-like nose, wearing a witch's hat and cape, and accompanied by a mobile Kool-Aid stand.
 Participants held signs and wore Trump masks, critiquing the volume of false statements attributed to the President during his administration.

 Since 2021, Skaggs’ website has offered satirical materials, including a customizable Trump Presidential Pardon and, since 2022, a downloadable Top Secret Cover Sheet for Classified Information.
 During the 37th Annual Parade in 2022, Skaggs distributed Putin Protest Masks as a statement against Russia’s invasion of Ukraine.
-In 2024, for the 39th Annual Parade, a billboard truck displayed images of Skaggs as the Grim Reaper alongside his sculpture “Democracy at the Guillotine,” encouraging voter participation.
+In 2024, for the 39th Annual Parade, a billboard truck displayed images of Skaggs as the Grim Reaper alongside his sculpture "Democracy at the Guillotine," encouraging voter participation.
 As of December 2024, the website also offered a customizable Biden Presidential Pardon.

-In 2025, Joey Skaggs announced the 40th edition of his annual April Fools’ Day Parade, using the occasion to satirize current events and public figures through a parade lineup.
+In 2025, Skaggs announced the 40th edition of his annual April Fools' Day Parade, using the occasion to satirize current events and public figures through a parade lineup.
 The theme included commentary on artificial intelligence, celebrity scandals, and political corruption.
 As part of the celebration, Skaggs provided downloadable cut-out masks of notable political figures, encouraging participants to "march in place" in the spirit of parody.
-In an interview with Time Out New York, he described the parade as “a satire on parades, the news, and reality itself.”
+In an interview with Time Out New York, he described the parade as "a satire on parades, the news, and reality itself."